4zwazo/x-days-of-devops/log.md

 **Thoughts**: It was fun packaging my image to in docker.
 The lab got the best of me at first.
 Playing around with the docker container command helped along the way.

 **Work & Resources:**

 [Review 2: Docker images](https://github.com/pascallaurent/x-days-of-devops/tree/main/resources/code/docker/labs/review-2)

+---

+### Review 3: Packaging applications

+**Focus**: packaging applications from source to code using docker

+**Progress**:

+- Understand multi-stage Dockerfile
+- Creating using multi-stage Dockerfile
+- packaging java, node, and go applications
+- Setup docker network for containers to communicate among themselves
+- lab

+**Thoughts**: It was a pretty cool experimenting with running a distributed application across three containers.

+**Work & Resources:**